 With the involvement of the Ministry of Public Security, community policing has been galvanized in a positive way with more resources being made available, as a specific budgetary allocation for community policing was realized under the Ministry.

-Groups countrywide have been provided with motor vehicles (all terrain vehicles, motor cycles and four wheeled vehicles), boats and engines, bicycles and accoutrements such as jerseys, torchlights, batons, and handcuffs in order to improve their visibility and effectiveness in patrolling their communities.
+Groups countrywide have been provided with motor vehicles (all-terrain vehicles, motorcycles and four-wheeled vehicles), boats and engines, bicycles, and accoutrements such as jerseys, torchlights, batons, and handcuffs in order to improve their visibility and effectiveness in patrolling their communities.

-Community Policing Liaison Officers have been appointed by the Ministry to work with community policing groups in the Police Divisions but with responsibility to the Ministry.
+Community Policing Liaison Officers have been appointed by the Ministry to work with community policing groups in the Police Divisions but with the responsibility to the Ministry.

 A field Audit was recently done to correct, as far as practicable, the statistics in relation to the number of groups and persons involved.
 Training has also improved with a curriculum being drawn up by the Guyana Police Force and a special needs package compiled by the Ministry.

-A new Constitution for the Community Policing Organisation of Guyana (CPOG) was drafted and subsequently adopted at the Annual General Meeting of the NCPE that was held during 2013, at the Police Sports Club, Eve Leary.
+A new Constitution for the Community Policing Organisation of Guyana (CPOG) was drafted and subsequently adopted at the Annual General Meeting of the NCPE that was held in 2013, at the Police Sports Club, Eve Leary.

 Some years ago, cognisant of the fact that owing to manpower limitations police ranks could not be made available to effectively accompany community policing groups when on patrol in their communities, the Police Force put in place arrangements whereby identified and approved members of community policing groups were processed as Rural Constables to be with the patrols.

 Later, especially during the 2002-2004 crime wave, specific groups were issued with firearms which were to be carried by the Rural Constables after they had been trained in its use by the police and so licensed to use.
-Generally the firearms are lodged at the police stations and uplifted at time of patrol and lodged upon completion of the patrol.
+Generally, the firearms are lodged at the police stations and uplifted at time of patrol and lodged upon completion of the patrol.

 Community policing is a part of the architecture of public safety and security as it is also a part of the machinery in the fight against crime.
 It has become an integral part of policing, forming a significant link between the police and the community.

 The police cannot be everywhere and with our manpower shortage and already demanding workload consistent with our role and responsibilities, we need greater community support and involvement which would enable us to be more informed of unlawful activities in communities, assist us in our response to incidents, and ultimately the fight against crime.
-We need to build on the trust and confidence at the community level, and through the concept of community policing much can be achieved.
+We need to build on trust and confidence at the community level, and through the concept of community policing much can be achieved.

-The Guyana Police Force remains committed to the continued support for and the strengthening of community policing in the country to the extent that it has become a subject area of several training programmes conducted at the Felix Austin Police College.
+The Guyana Police Force remains committed to the continued support for and the strengthening of community policing in the country to the extent that it has become a subject area of several training programs conducted at the Felix Austin Police College.